ripienaar/choria-compose/README.md

 We'll revisit the server again in other sections like Provisioning.

 The Server hosts a `Requests Agent` that's a RPC agent built using the [External Agent Package](https://github.com/choria-io/go-external) and deployed in `/var/lib/choria/plugins/agent`.
 When accessed the server will spawn this binary on demand.
+The source for this agent can be found at GitHub [https://github.com/ripienaar/requests-agent](https://github.com/ripienaar/requests-agent).

 #### Message Submission